Accommodation (also known as focusing)

 A term used to cover a wide range of skills required in using the two eyes together to help us understand our visual world.
 This includes the efficient use of two eyes to see in 3D, (stereoscopic vision).
-Difficulties with binocular skills, including focusing, eye alignment and eye movement accuracy and efficiency can reduce speed of processing of visual information.
+Difficulties with binocular skills, including focusing, eye alignment and eye movement accuracy and efficiency can reduce the speed of processing of visual information.
 Sometimes people ‘inhibit’ or suppress the image of one eye either temporarily or on a long term basis to avoid confusion.
 This can significantly reduce understanding of text that is read and slow down cognitive (thinking) skills.

 Binocular Depth Perception

-A result of successful stereo vision; the ability to visually perceive three dimensional space; the ability to visually judge relative distances between objects; a visual skill that aids accurate movement in three-dimensional space.
+A result of successful stereo vision; the ability to visually perceive three-dimensional space; the ability to visually judge relative distances between objects; a visual skill that aids accurate movement in three-dimensional space.